ernestoaparicio/church-management/README.md

 6. Now type `npm start` to run the application.

 When the above steps are completed, you should be able to go to `http://localhost:8080` to see the application running.
 If that doesn't work, go to the Troubleshooting section.

+## Learning Material
+The two main technologies we use in the front end codebase are React and Flux.
+React is the most important to learn.

+Some helpful links to get up to speed:

+1. <a href="https://facebook.github.io/react/docs/getting-started.html">Getting Started</a>
+2. <a href="https://www.youtube.com/watch?v=XxVg_s8xAms">Introduction to react.js</a>